openethereum/openethereum.github.io/"PV64"-Snapshot-Format.md

 # Overview

 Warp sync extends previous versions of the protocol with full state snapshots.
 These snapshots can be used to quickly get a full copy of the state at a given block.
 Every 30,000 blocks, nodes will take a consensus-critical snapshot of that block's state.
 Any node can fetch these snapshots over the network, enabling a fast sync.
+These snapshots have been designed with out-of-order restoration in mind -- it isn't required to get any given chunk before another.

 The snapshot format is three-part: block chunks, state chunks, and the manifest.
 Every chunk is run through snappy compression, and then hashed.
 Before compression, chunks are created to be approximately `CHUNK_SIZE` bytes.

 `CHUNK_SIZE` = `4MiB`, but this may be subject to change.
+All data structures should be assumed to be RLP-encoded unless specified otherwise.

 ## Manifest
 This contains metadata about the snapshot itself, and is used to coordinate snapshots between nodes.